clean-code-craft-tcq-2/tdd-buckets-SuchithaNM/README.md

 Start Test-driven approach

 1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
-1. Write the minimum amount of code that'll make it pass.
+2. Write the minimum amount of code that'll make it pass.
-1. Refactor any assumptions, continue to pass this test.
+3. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+# APPROACH

+1. Taking the input sequence array of current samples.
+2. Validating the Input current samples whether any Negative Current samples are present or not.
+3. If the input current sequence is valid the sort the given current samples.
+4. Checking whenther difference between current and previous samples value is either 1 or 0 .
+5. detect the range and print current reading samples range and readings in the CSV format .6.